stadler/SendPage/README.md

 ------------
 ### Nothing happens when I click "Send Page..."
 For the extension to work a default mail application ("mailto:" protocol handler) must be registered on your system.

+### It still does not do what I expect.
+What can I do?
+On the chrome extensions page (chrome://extensions/) you can enable the developer mode and open the background page.
+It will provide you with logging and debugging capabilities.
+If you discovered an error please report it here.